jbahyrycz/jbahyrycz/README.md

 ### Hi there 👋

-My name is Julia and I am the second year student of **Computer Science in Engineering** at **AGH University of Science and Technology**.
+My name is Julia and I am the third year student of **Computer Science in Engineering** at **AGH University of Science and Technology**.
 You can find some of my projects pinned down below 😄

 <!--**jbahyrycz/jbahyrycz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.